aus10powell/aus10powell.github.io/_posts/2023-05-01-MITFishery.markdown

 #### Bayesian Optimization with wandb.sweeps:
 I gained enough confidence to narrow down my parameter search space.
 With the help of [Wandb.Sweeps'](https://docs.wandb.ai/guides/sweeps) Bayesian optimization capabilities, I let the algorithm do its magic overnight.
 It efficiently explored the parameter space and brought me some impressive results.
 It's like having a super-smart assistant working while I catch some zzz's.

-### Metrics: Detecting and Tracking
-To track and count fish objects effectively, there is obviously a need to detect/classify the fish which affects the performance tracking the fish from frame to frame.

-#### Detecting

-$$\text{MAPE} = \frac{1}{n} \sum_{i=1}^{n} \left| \frac{\text{True Counts}_i - \text{Predicted Counts}_i}{\text{True Counts}_i} \right| \times 100$$

-This is a good overall metric that generally captures how well, for a series of video segments, your algorithm counts the objects.
-For my use-case, because the video is initially starts recording for movement (can be triggered by seaweed as well as fish), each video capturing the fish is ~30sec.
-For MAPE, this means that if only 1 fish was in the video and it was not counted which will be penalized more heavily than a video with 2 fish where only 1 was counted.
-This can be important since a lot of fish will swim in parallel which can add to the difficulty in detection.

 #### Tracking